purveshdhaker/JPA-Task/README.md

 - Use EntityManager and JpaRepository for entity management operations.
 - Configure transaction management to ensure data integrity.

-## Test Scenarios

-Tasks to be performed are mentioned in the `task_description.txt` file in the resources folder.

 ## Conclusion

 This experimentation provides insights into the behavior of JPA entity lifecycle and EntityManager methods, offering a better understanding of how to manage entities in a Spring Boot application.
 It also highlights the importance of transaction management in ensuring data consistency and integrity.